The Stereotypical Travel Bucket List

 The number of visitors arriving in Spain rose 8.9 percent year-on- year to 82 million tourists, which would make Spain the world's second most visited country after France and push the United States into third place.

-Canada!
-My home! <3 Banff is absolutely stunning, from its picture perfect water, to the sharp towering mountains, and all its friendly locals, Banff is an amazing place to visit.
+Canada, my home!
+Banff is absolutely stunning, from its picture perfect water, to the sharp towering mountains, and all its friendly locals, Banff is an amazing place to visit.
 If it's not on your bucket list, put it on.
+There's something incredibly freeing about the canadian rockies.

 Officials with Parks Canada said more than 3.6 million visitors passed through the gates of the country's iconic park from April 2014 to March 2015.
 After their launch, numbers continue to climb higher.